fengranMark/ConvRelExpand/README.md

 # ConvRelExpand

 Learning to Relate to Previous Turns in Conversational Search.
-A temporary repository of our SIGIR 2023 submission.
+A temporary repository of our KDD 2023 submission.

 # Running Steps - Example

+We take TopiOCQA dataset as example.
+(The same for the remaining datasets)

 ## 1. Download data and Preprocessing